 "You don’t want to create any sort of artificial intimacy," Chalamet said.
 "Similar to Armie, we had the privilege of spending weeks together in advance and getting to know each other.
 When it came time for shooting [the sex scene], because Luca made me feel so comfortable in front of his lens, it just felt like another scene."

 “Timothée is very generous and playful on set," Garrel said.
 "It’s paradise to work with him.
 We spent a lot of time together because of the story between our two characters.
-But I didn’t realize on set how incredible it was going [to look] in the movie.
+But I didn’t realise on set how incredible it was going [to look] in the movie.
 We were only focused on what we had to play, what we had to do, and he’s so kind and we were really close.
 It was really a party.
-We were together all the time — Luca is so close to his Italian crew, and he organized a lot of dinners, and we hung out late at night together in this tiny town."
+We were together all the time — Luca is so close to his Italian crew, and he organised a lot of dinners, and we hung out late at night together in this tiny town."

 Elio and Marzia's relationship became accidentally controversial earlier this month when Sony UK released a poster of the movie featuring Chalamet and Garrel, superimposed with a quote about romance.
 Twitter accused the studio of straight-washing the film, a practice that's still unfortunately used to sell stories that could be deemed "non-mainstream."
 To imply that Elio and Marzia are the main love interests in the film is, of course, false.
 But their interactions still carry their own weight.
 Guadagnino has even expressed his potential desire for sequels, one of which could explore what becomes of Elio and Marzia's friendship down the line.
-Just like Elio and Oliver's story of an agonizing first love, theirs is a relationship that is deeply relatable.
+Just like Elio and Oliver's story of an agonising first love, theirs is a relationship that is deeply relatable.

 "I'm 26," she said," and I've had a first love," Garrel said.
 "Obviously this movie hits home in that aspect.
 It wakes something within you, and it soothes you, and it's also a little shocking because it brings you back to that moment.
 But it's probably the only time in your life that you'll have that back and forth of sadness and madness."